-Fans of Translation is a website run by Dr Yu Kit Cheung MCIL CL, who is a translation teacher and scholar at The University of Manchester, UK.
+Fans of Translation is run by Dr Yu Kit Cheung MCIL CL FHEA, Lecturer in Chinese Translation Studies at The University of Manchester, UK.
 He is also a Steering Committee Member of the East Asian Translation Pedagogy Advance.

 Besides teaching translation between English and Chinese, he undertakes research into these two languages and translation.
 He is enthusiastic about sharing with his readers his thoughts on language (including translation), from which he derives tremendous pleasure.
 He is currently working on a corpus-based study of a neglected Europeanized Chinese structure.

 His recent academic publications include: